Antony-SS/Decentralized-Digital-Identifer/README.md

 The repository is broken down into the following 3 folders:
 - Smart Contracts: Provides the smart contracts and scripts to run, test, and deploy smart contracts.

-- Synchrony Application Website: React App to simulate  a customer applying for a bank account/credit card.
+- Application Website: React App to simulate  a customer applying for a bank account/credit card.
 This is where their "Digital Identity" is created

-- Synchrony Login Website: A React App to simulate a customer login with an ethereum wallet
+- Login Website: A React App to simulate a customer login with an ethereum wallet

 Each folder will contain further instruction on its' use.
 Follow instructions there.